 A25

 Now somewhat a pizza empire, A25 has won over the city with its authentic Italian offering and ‘Pizza Is Sexy’ motto, which they typically have plastered in Neon lighting at each restaurant.
-With an artisan approach and a focus on quality, it’s hard to choose wrong here, A25 has a very extensive range of pizzas with a lot of emphasis on traditional flavours as well as offering a great vegetarian/vegan and even gluten-free options which have been accredited by the Coeliac accreditation.
+With an artisan approach and a focus on quality, it’s hard to choose wrong here.
+A25 has a very extensive range of pizzas with a lot of emphasis on traditional flavours as well as offering great vegetarian/vegan and even gluten-free options.
+It's also worth noting, A25 is some of the most affordable (like under $20 for a pie) and delicious woodfired pizza you can get your mitts on in Melbourne.
+How good.